ADLINK/meta-adlink-x86-64bit/README.md

 **5. Start to build the image**

-&nbsp;&nbsp;Provide four types of imags and please select one of commands:
+&nbsp;&nbsp;Below are four example of example images, please select one of them:

 |      **image**                        |       **command for the build**   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|     **account/pwd**  |
 |:--- |:--- |:--- |